bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 ## On arrays

 Array has in-built support for iterable/iterator protocol, through prototype.
-Array.prototype has this method on `Symbol.iterator`, which creates a ArrayIterator.
+Array.prototype has this method with key `Symbol.iterator`, which creates a ArrayIterator.

 ArrayIterator internally contains these properties -
 * [[ IteratedArrayLike ]] - which points back to the actual array.